cascadiajs/2018.cascadiajs.com/src/markdown/coding-for-kids.md

 ## Registration

-There are 3 kinds of tickets: parent tickets, non-student kid tickets and tickets for each of the workshops.
+There are 4 kinds of tickets.
 Please make sure that everyone who is coming to the event has a ticket.

+* Volunteer - If you'd like to volunteer to set-up, run a workshop, assist an instructor or otherwise help out.
-All kids must have an adult with them.
+* Parent - All kids must have an adult with them.
 No drop-offs.
 One adult can be the guardian for multiple kids.
+* Non-student kid - Brothers and sisters who will not be participating, but are being brought along to hang out.
+* Workshop - Spaces are limited, so please only sign-up for one workshop per kid.

-<a href="https://ti.to/event-loop/cascadiajs-2018/"  class="cta">RSVP</a>
+<a href="https://ti.to/event-loop/cascadiajs-2018/"  class="cta">Register</a>

 We are in the process of finalizing the list of workshops, but here are a few examples of what we're going to offer.